-Students planning to write a senior thesis in Spanish must:
+Students planning to write a senior or honors thesis for their Spanish major must:

-- Communicate their interest in writing a senior thesis by October 15th of the student's senior year - Complete at least an outline and a bibliography for the project during the fall semester while taking the Senior Seminar; for many students the paper required for completion of the Senior Seminar will form part of the final thesis - The second semester of the senior year must be devoted to completing the writing or the project work, and a full draft of the thesis or project must be submitted to the advisor by March 15th - The final, complete version of the thesis or project must be submitted by April 15th.
+- Communicate their interest in writing a senior thesis by October 15th of the student's senior year - Complete at least an outline and a bibliography for the project during the fall semester while taking the Senior Seminar; for many students the paper required for completion of the Senior Seminar will form part of the final thesis - The second semester of the senior year must be devoted to completing the writing or the project work, and a full draft of the thesis or project must be submitted to the advisor by March 15th - The final, complete version of the thesis or project must be submitted by April 12th.
 Students should submit one copy to their faculty thesis advisor and one electronic and one hard copy to the department.